WHY DOES IT MATTER WHO IS AT FAULT IN A MULTI-VEHICLE ACCIDENT?

 Talk to witnesses

-Witness statements can also be a valuable indicator of who is at fault.
-If there are any witnesses to your accident — pedestrians or people living near the crash site — see if you can grab their details and note what they saw.
+Witness statements can be a valuable indicator of who is at fault.
+If there are any witnesses to your accident such as pedestrians, other drivers, or people living near the accident site, you should always ask them if they saw the accident occur, and note their contact details.

-It is important to remember that there are multiple unique circumstances to every accident which will determine who is at fault.
-For example, if one of the drivers in the accident was under the influence of drugs or alcohol, this will affect who is considered to be the at-fault vehicle.
+It is important to remember that there are multiple unique circumstances to every accident which will determine who is at fault, particularly in a multi-vehicle accident.
+For example, if one of the drivers in the accident was texting while driving or under the influence of drugs or alcohol, this will affect who is considered to be the at-fault vehicle.

 In a three-car pileup, you will still be at fault if you rear-end the vehicle in front of you unless you were pushed by another car rear-ending you.